nemesisdb/nemesisdb/README.md

 <br/>

 ## Independent/Top Level Keys
-Keys are not in a session, and are managed by the  `KV_` API.
+Keys that are not in a session, and are managed by the  `KV_` API.

 - There is one map for all independent keys
 - Keys cannot expire, they must be deleted by command